JordanKoeller/MirageOld/debugging/buglist2.md

 ## Executor-specific bugs
   - consistency between Spark and CPU implimentations.
     - Correctly finding the center of the image.
+DONE?
     - Not just counting pixels, but giving relative magnification.
   - Modified kD-Tree implimentation.